Hongqiao Subdistrict, Qidong

 Hongqiao Subdistrict (洪桥街道 (洪橋街道, Hóngqiáo Jiēdào)) is a subdistrict of Qidong County in Hunan, China.
 It was one of four subdistricts approved to establish in 2014.
 The subdistrict has an area of 64.31 km2 with a population of 88,300 (as of 2014).
-Through the amalgamation of village-level divisions in 2016, the subdistrict of Hongqiao has 7 villages and 9 communities under its jurisdiction, its seat is at Dingshan East Road (鼎山东路).
+Through the amalgamation of village-level divisions in 2016, the subdistrict of Hongqiao has 7 villages and 9 communities under its jurisdiction, and its seat is at Dingshan East Road (鼎山东路).
 It is served by China National Highway 322.

 Subdivisions

 The subdistrict of Yongchang had 21 villages and 9 communities at its establishment in 2014.
 Its divisions were reduced to 16 from 30 through the amalgamation of villages in 2016, it has 7 villages and 9 communities under its jurisdiction.